Dzechy/Sora_Streamlit_Studio/README.md

 - **Upload** one or more images (PNG/JPG), or
 - **Generate** a reference image from a short text prompt (uses an image model under the hood).
 The app saves it to your session’s `refs` folder and shows a preview.

+**Multiple images are automatically combined** into a single reference montage using configurable layouts:

+- **Auto:** Intelligently chooses grid layout based on image count
+- **1×N / N×1:** Vertical stack or horizontal strip
+- **2×2 / 3×2 / 3×3:** Fixed grid layouts
+- **3×N:** 3 columns with rows as needed
+- **Custom:** Specify exact columns and rows

-When generating a video, the app passes the first reference image to the Sora API (the parameter name can vary across SDK versions; this app uses a commonly supported approach).
+When generating a video, the app passes the combined reference image to the Sora API.

 -----